AdsJumbo/AdsJumbo.com/README.md

  < adsjumbo:InterstitialAd x:Name="bannerInterstitial" / >
 </code> </pre>

-- For banner ad, please invoke in C++ code (define APP ID, width, height)
+- For banner ad, please invoke in C++ code (define APP ID, width ad, height ad)
 <pre><code>bannerLeft->showBanner("your_app_id", 160, 600);</code></pre>

 - For interstitial ad, please invoke in C++ code in the appropriate moment (use as many times as you like):